Learning noisy tissue dynamics across time scales

-\textbf{Predicting dynamic cell signaling.} Finally we wanted to test if the GNN could be used to model the propagation of cell-cell signaling across a tissue.
-In these signaling systems, both the deterministic drift \drift{} and the noise \noise{} in Eq. \ref{eq:dyn_eq} are equally important.
+\textbf{Dynamic cell signaling in ERK waves.} Finally we deploy our algorithms in situations where the propagation of cell signaling across a tissue is stochastic, a bit like turbulent waves at sea.
+In these cases, both the deterministic drift \drift{} and the noise \noise{} in Eq. \ref{eq:dyn_eq} are equally important.
 The activation of a cell causes a signal to be passed to neighbor cells which activates them and in turn propagates the signal forward.
 Predicting such processes requires knowledge of the history of the system (represented by a stack of frames in Fig.~\ref{fig_signaling}A).
 In this case, the combination of GNN with WaveNet (GWN) is necessary because conventional GNNs fail.
-At each layer of the model, a GNN is used to encode the spatial dependencies between nodes in the graph, while the dilated convolutional layers capture the temporal dependencies between samples.
+At each layer of the neural network, a GNN is used to encode the spatial dependencies between nodes in the graph, while the dilated convolutional layers capture the temporal dependencies between samples.
+The combination of these two types of neural network layers allows the model to predict the propagation of ERK (extracellular signal-regulated kinase) signaling, a signaling pathway involved in the regulation of cell division in differentiated cells~\cite{Aoki2013,Hino2020,Ram2023}, see Fig.~\ref{fig_signaling}A. Recently, ERK activity sensors have been developed and it was discovered that ERK signaling produces mechanochemical waves that propagate through a tissue~\cite{Boocock2020,Hino2020,Boocock2023}.
+However, models of this process are limited by the challenge of simultaneously predicting the stochastic ERK signals and the motion of cells, which occur at the same timescale.
+We are not aware of models that can quantitatively reproduce both the average evolution and the stochastic correlations, nor inferring these quantities from data in a model agnostic manner.
+Here we ask: can we bridge this gap with our dual graph WaveNet framework.

-The combination of these two types of layers allows the model to predict the propagation of ERK (extracellular signal-regulated kinase) signaling, a signaling pathway involved in the regulation of cell division in differentiated cells~\cite{Aoki2013,Hino2020,Ram2023}, see Fig.~\ref{fig_signaling}A. Recently, ERK activity sensors have been developed and it was discovered that ERK signaling produces mechanochemical waves that propagate through a tissue~\cite{Boocock2020,Hino2020}.
-However, models of this process are limited to continuum like approaches \cite{Boocock2020} due to the challenge of simultaneously predicting the stochastic ERK signals and the motion of cells which occur at the same timescale.
+We use a previously published dataset of ERK dynamics in epithelial MDCK monolayers and segment the cells to track the position, nuclear morphology and ERK signaling state of each cell~\cite{Boocock2020}.
+We trained the GWN on a time series of this data, and then provided it with an unseen test set.
+The first 7 frames of the test set are provided to the GWN because history is required to make further predictions.
+Next, we query the model to predict the future signaling dynamics on unseen samples.